Filter Blog By...The Rangemaster Bloggers

 Prepare ahead for Christmas

-Posted by James McIntosh Tuesday, 3rd December 2013
+Posted by Guest Blogger Tuesday, 3rd December 2013

 As the song goes"It's the most wonderful time of the year".
 I don't know about you, but I just HATE it when one of my colleagues announces in September that all of the Christmas shopping has been completed.
 I consider myself a very organised man, but Christmas, I'm never ready, but I love Christmas.
 If it's with my family its back to Belfast or if it's with Mother-In-Law it's off to Frankfurt.
 I'm always back in London after a few days away for New Year to celebrate with friends.
 In essence, it's a week of dinners.